By Cameron Delicato, PTA, Certified

 Arthritis in the knee can vary in severity, so treatment options will be determined based on the degree of damage to the cartilage.
-Early stages of arthritis are often treated conservatively with non-operative measures, such as Physical Therapy or injections.
+In addition, early stages of arthritis are often treated conservatively with non-operative measures.
+Some examples are physical therapy or injections.
 In some cases, arthroscopic surgery is indicated to reduce knee pain and inflammation.
 Advanced stages of arthritis can lead to severe deficits in joint mobility and pain, and a joint replacement surgery may be necessary.
 To learn more about about running and arthritis, please go to: Arthritis

-It does not matter which type of Arthritis you have, the JOI Physicians and JOI Rehab staff have several different state of the art treatment protocols to help you get back to the things you love.
+It does not matter the type of arthritis.
+JOI Physicians and JOI Rehab staff have several different state of the art treatment protocols to help you get back to the things you love.

 Robotic Total Joint Replacements

 Also, if you would like to learn more about robot assisted total knee surgery, go to: https://www.joionline.net/library/show/makoplasty-robot-assisted-total-knee-replacement/ or call JOI-2000.

 Jacksonville Orthopaedic Institute has physicians and therapists that provide innovative knee care for each and every patient, and we will customize a rehab program to meet your needs.